Atkinson-Lab/LAI-sims-accuracy/README.md

 # LAI-sims-accuracy
 *Code for determining local ancestry inference accuracy*

-simulation.sh - code for simulating admixed individuals with admix-simu https://github.com/williamslab/admix-simu
+simulation.sh - general code for simulating admixed individuals with admix-simu https://github.com/williamslab/admix-simu

+phasing-jointcall.sh - Filtering sites and phasing of the 1kg-hgdp joint call dataset.

-run_rfmix.sh - code used for RFMix v1 runs of simulations.
+wgs-simulation-rfmix-jointcall.sh - code used for generating all simulated models and RFMix v1 runs, and preparing files for the accuracy calculation.

 accuracy.R - code for calculating true positive rates of RFMix calls of simulations, getting counts of miscalls per error mode between ancestry groups, and getting the positions with highest number of miscalls.